friedger/info_tokens/docs/what_are_tfts.md

 Farming happens when internet capacity is added to the ThreeFold Grid.

 Independent farmers earn ThreeFold Tokens by providing neutral and decentralized internet capacity, thus expending the usable Grid.
-Therefor no central entity controls the internet.
+Therefore no central entity controls the internet.

 ![](/img/no_central_entity-800.png)